 Table 1-3 shows information returned, depending on the initial value loaded into the EAX register.
-Table 1-4 shows the maximum CPUID input value recognized for each family of IA-32 processors on which CPUID is implemented.

 Two types of information are returned: basic and extended function information.
 If a value is entered for CPUID.EAX is invalid for a particular processor, the data for the highest basic information leaf is returned.
 For example, using the Intel Core 2 Duo E6850 processor, the following is true: